 A security change in macOS Catalina prevents these versions from accessing your files.
 These versions were discontinued before Catalina was introduced and are no longer being developed.

-- Upgrade to the current Exposure version.
+- Upgrade to the current program version.

 - Do not upgrade to macOS Catalina.

-- Run Exposure from PS.
+- Run Exposure.